MarcoRizzk/events-hub/readme.md

 - Dates are sent and stored in ISO 8601 UTC strings.
 - Pagination defaults to `page=1&limit=20` when omitted.
 - using transaction for events and rsvps.
+- .env files uploaded for running the project easily.

 ---